 No: Because it has not been implemented properly.

-The basic problem with reservation has been it’s misuse(or may I say heavy abuse).
+The basic problem with the reservation system in India has been its misuse(or may I say heavy abuse).
 Reservation was never intended to help the Rich SC kid get an Easy entry to educational institute .
 It was meant to give a shortcut to millions of SC ST and OBCs out of the rut , taking their families along, and making the society more accepting of them .

 It was also supposed to end, but sadly due to political corruption and vote bank politics , it did not.
 But when we say that , we need to remember that it was also thought that the caste based discrimination too would end.
 If our politicians have failed, so have we.